 Aerosols are notorious for contributing to not only indoor pollution but also outdoor air pollution.
 Aerosols are minute particles or liquid droplets in the atmosphere.
 These fine droplets are easy to inhale while breathing and can cause serious health concerns.
 Substitute items like hairspray with non-aerosol alternatives.

 Your air freshener is a bottle that contains nearly 100 chemicals, which are released into the air with a single spray.
-This can trigger migraine and asthma attacks.
+It can trigger migraine and asthma attacks.
 Keeping windows open is an effective alternative to keep fresh air coming in.
 Otherwise, unleash your creative side to try several DIY products that produce similar results without causing pollution.

 Who doesn’t use candles to light up the mood and warm up the ambiance?
 But candles release a chemical compound named formaldehyde, which is harmful to health.
-It contributes to the indoor particulate matter and can even cause lung inflammation.
+It contributes to indoor particulate matter and can even cause lung inflammation.

 If you are concerned about your indoor air quality and its impact on the health of your loved ones, call (302) 838-6905 to request a service estimate.
 We also offer the best air conditioner repair in Wilmington, DE.